-STUDENTS are expected to interact with the family and do his/her best to become a part of the family.
+STUDENTS are expected to interact with the family and do his/her best to become a part of the family and integrate into the family lifestyle.
 This includes assisting with small household chores, keeping his/her bedroom clean and taking meals with the family – especially dinner and weekend meals.
 Students are expected to respect and follow all rules and customs of the host family.

 What is the screening process?